Do Go On - 369 - The Night Witches

 You get three bonus episodes per month.

-which you could get, which is kind of cool, and other stuff.
+which you could get, just kind of cool, and other stuff.

 Oh, and the Facebook group.